 The ZYX UNIverse II X is, without question, the finest cartridge I've ever heard in my own system.
 The Bent Silver is the finest transformer I've heard in my system.
 I use the high gain setting (26dB).

 The Marantz tuner has been partially modified, with better (Teflon) coupling capacitors.
 It is used mainly for warm-up and background music.
 The APL is, by far, the finest digital source I've heard, in my own system or elsewhere.
-The APL review can be currently found in The Recent File, link below, February 2015.
+The APL review can be currently found in The Reference Digital Source File, link below.

 *For more information about this component, plus my turntable history, you can read my extensive review/essay of THE L75 REFERENCE LENCO.

 I have had the JP-80 since the Spring of 1989.
 I have modified it countless times, in each instance making the signal path simpler and shorter, while also upgrading the passive components that are impossible to remove from the remaining signal path.
 Itís a shame that the JP-80 couldnít have been built this way to begin with, because it would have cost much less to purchase and there would be no need for any modifications.

 As of now, this is a low-gain but highly accurate and musically natural design; definitely the best that I have heard.
 The difference between a stock JP-80, of any vintage, and this modified version, is literally "night and day".

 The Details: The entire line-stage and the phono cathode-follower have been removed from the signal path.
 That leaves only two tubes and two capacitors in the signal path.
 The two signal path capacitors are V-Cap CuTF Teflons, the finest I've heard.
 The RIAA curve is accurate to +/- .01 dB.
 Even the volume control has been removed from the direct signal path.
 The power supply is comprised of only film capacitors; since all the electrolytics have also been removed.